CSC207-fiveguys/music-java-app/README.md

 * search for track
   * like track
   * add track to playlist
   * unlike track
   * remove track from playlist
 * search for artist
   * follow artist (a playlist of their top tracks will be added to your library)
   * unfollow artist
 * search for friend
   * add friend (you will be able to view their playlists in your library)
-* remove friend
+  * remove friend (their playlists will then be removed)

 All code follows SOLID design principles and CLEAN architecture (use cases have individual controllers, boundaries, interactors, and presentors)

 # Spotify API

+We use the following Spotify API endpoints in our project

 [/token Credentials Documentation](https://developer.spotify.com/documentation/web-api/tutorials/client-credentials-flow)
-* retrieve accesse token using environment variables SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET
+* retrieve access token using environment variables SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET

 [/search Endpoint Documentation](https://developer.spotify.com/documentation/web-api/reference/search)
 * display results from searching (tracks and artists)

 [/tracks Endpoint Documentation](https://developer.spotify.com/documentation/web-api/reference/get-track)
-* save track on like/add
+* save track on like/add to play list

 [/artists Endpoint Documentation](https://developer.spotify.com/documentation/web-api/reference/get-an-artist)
 * save artist on follow